Make Your Own Glitter Slime {For Kids}

 Making Our Own Glitter Slime

-Begin by emptying the contents of the 6 oz bottle of glitter glue into a mixing bowl.
+To make your own glitter slime, you’ll begin by emptying the contents of the 6 oz bottle of glitter glue into a mixing bowl.
 This is a step the little ones will love to help with.

 Next, we stirred in 1½ teaspoons of baking soda, and again, little ones can help because there’s not much change to the glue yet in this step.

-Finally, you will add in 3 teaspoons of the contact solution.
-As soon as you start mixing it you will see the glitter glue begin to form a ball.
-At this point you will want to stop stirring with a utensil and begin kneading and mixing with your hands instead.
 You will probably see some of the contact solution still in the bottom of the mixing bowl.
 Every so often, I would squish the glitter glue slime ball back into the remaining solution in the bowl as I was kneading, until most of it seemed to be incorporated into the ball of slime.

 If your glitter slime still seems sticky as this point, just squirt in a tiny bit more contact solution, until you are happy with the consistency.